fourMs/MGT-python/musicalgestures/documentation/_mglist.md

 - `dpi` _int, optional_ - Image quality of the rendered figure in DPI.
 Defaults to 300.
 - `autoshow` _bool, optional_ - Whether to show the resulting figure automatically.
 Defaults to True.
+- `title` _str, optional_ - Optionally add title to the figure.
+Defaults to None, which uses the file name as a title.
 - `export_png` _bool, optional_ - Whether to export a png image of the resulting figure automatically.
 Defaults to True.

 #### Returns